navigation bar

 When users register for an account, they are assigned a "user" role.
 Additional roles are reserved for administrators and model developers.
 The user role has restricted access to the following tables: [motions, time_series_metadata, intensity_measures, response_spectra, fourier_spectra], and full access to all other tables.
 This is because the database team needs to perform QA / QC on the motions before making them publicly available, which is handled through the public_motion field in the motions table.

-Using an equal sign to filter float-valued fields may return unexpected results due to floating point precision issues.
+Using an equal sign or the IN or NOT IN operators to filter float-valued fields may return unexpected results due to floating point precision issues.
 For example, 0.1 might not actually be 0.1000000000, but something like 0.10000000015.
 You might need to restrict float fields within a narrow range instead.
 However, there are some exceptions.
-The database permits storing floats in decimal format, which have a fixed structure.
+The database permits storing numerical data in decimal format, which have a fixed structure.
 For example, latitudes and longitudes are stored using the SQL float(8,5) format.
 For those cases, it is OK to use the equal sign.
 You can find the data types for each field on the schema page.

 Filters that return no data